Ritik294/factshield/README.md

 - `label_annotator2` – label from annotator 2: `SUPPORTED` or `LOW-CONF`
 - `error_type` – error category (if `LOW-CONF`): `entity`, `numeric`, `predicate`, `discourse`, `unverifiable`, `other`

-**Running Human Evaluation**:h
-make human_evalThis computes inter-annotator agreement (Cohen's κ) and error type statistics from the manual annotations.
+**Running Human Evaluation**: This computes inter-annotator agreement (Cohen's κ) and error type statistics from the manual annotations.

 Then run: